mdeugarteromero/msac-lab6/exercise08.md

 14. Does the new untracked file show up in git diff?

         git diff

+The new untrack file does not show up in git diff.

 15. Add and commit the new file